valhalla/valhalla/README.md

 For more information on binaries, see [Command Line Tools](#command-line-tools) section below and the [docs](docs).

 ### Building from Source - Windows

-Support for Windows is not yet fully exploited.
-Building the Valhalla library works flawlessly, as well as the following application modules:

-- `TOOLS`: utilities to query and benchmark various components
-- `DATA_TOOLS`: utilities to build input data and handle transit
-- `PYTHON_BINDINGS`: use all actions (route, isochrones, matrix etc) via the Valhalla Python library (needs a full Python distribution in the `PATH`)

 It's recommended to work with the following toolset:
 - Visual Studio with C++ support